Admission Control and Query Queuing

 Optionally, specify the Max Memory setting, a cluster-wide limit that determines how many queries can be safely run concurrently, based on the upper memory limit per host multiplied by the number of Impala nodes in the cluster.

-- The cluster is running impalad daemons on 5 DataNodes.
+- The cluster is running impalad daemons on five DataNodes.

-- A dynamic resource pool has a Max Memory setting of 100 GB.
+- A dynamic resource pool has Max Memory set to 100 GB.

 - The Default Query Memory Limit for the pool is 10 GB.
-Therefore, Impala expects that any query running in this pool could use up to 50 GB of memory (default query memory limit * number of Impala nodes).
+Therefore, any query running in this pool could use up to 50 GB of memory (default query memory limit * number of Impala nodes).

-- The maximum number of queries that Impala will execute concurrently within this dynamic resource pool is 2, because that is the most that could be accomodated within the 100 GB Max Memory cluster-wide limit.
+- The maximum number of queries that Impala executes concurrently within this dynamic resource pool is two, which is the most that could be accomodated within the 100 GB Max Memory cluster-wide limit.

 - There is no memory penalty if queries use less memory than the Default Query Memory Limit per-host setting or the Max Memory cluster-wide limit.
 These values are only used to estimate how many queries can be run concurrently within the resource constraints for the pool.